-Political regimes built on segregation and hate are multi-faceted in their use of control, violence and indoctrination.
-Often forcing both internal and external discrimination and oppression based on an ideology that fears any difference.
-In turn, using divide and conquer governance, in ensuring people who do not fit their idealised mould are targeted whether they be internal or external to the state.
-This has been the case throughout human history.
-From the persecution and murder of Germans daring to identify as LGBTQ during the Nazi regime through to the public hangings of young gay men in Iran.
-However, this internalised persecution and control is not always visible.
-Often lurking beneath the surface, without public scrutiny.
-And this was particularly the case in the experience of LGBTQ people during Apartheid in South Africa.
-With Oliver Hermanus’ new film Moffie reflecting this hidden costs of this oppression to stunning effect.
+Political regimes built on segregation and hate are multi-faceted in their control, violence and indoctrination.
+These regimes force a sense of both internal and external discrimination based on their ideology.
+They use a divide and conquer governance model to ensure people who do not fit their idealised mould are targeted.
+These regimes have existed throughout human history, from the Nazi persecution and murder of Germans who dared to identify as LGBTQ+ to the public hangings of young gay men in Iran.
+This persecution and control are not always visible to outsiders as it lurks beneath the surface, without scrutiny.
+This was the case for many LGBTQ+ people during the Apartheid regime in South Africa, and here Oliver Hermanus new film Moffie reflects this oppression to stunning effect.

-Taking place during the early 1980s, just as the Apartheid regime was beginning to come under more scrutiny abroad.
-With growing international campaigns to boycott South African goods and services.
-P.W Botha’s Nationalist Party held firm in elections, ensuring the apartheid regime continued to hold an iron grip.
-While fears of communism and invasion ensured The South African Border War against Namibia, Zambia, and Angola continued.
-With the government conscripting all white young men aged over 16 to the cause.
-With the countries national service camps designed to preserve a slowly faltering view of white superiority.
-Alongside ensuring white men continued to fit a damaging mould of perceived masculinity.
+By the late 1980s, the Apartheid regime in South Africa had begun to face broader global scrutiny as international campaigns to boycott South African goods and services grew in strength.
+However, despite this, P.W Botha’s Nationalist Party held firm in elections allowing the apartheid regime to continue its iron grip.
+Meanwhile, fears of a communist invasion led to a continued border War against Namibia, Zambia, and Angola.
+Here the government would conscript all-white South African men over 16 to their cause, with national service camps designed to preserve a slowly faltering view of white superiority.

-Although Hermanus focusses on the experience of white young men.
-The ever-present racism and bigotry of Apartheid is never far from the surface.
-As black people are treated as mere objects for persecution and hate.
-A trait that equally applies to every white person labelled as gay.
-Creating a fascinating insight into the interface between racism, homophobia and xenophobia inherent in the South African state during the 1980s.
-Ensuring that the film’s narrative speaks to its audience on multiple levels in representing the fear, control and oppression nationalism generates.
+Hermanus film may focus on the experience of white young men, but the racism and bigotry of Apartheid are never far from the surface of each scene.
+Here black people and LGBTQ+ people are treated as mere objects of ridicule, persecution and hate.
+This creates a fascinating and detailed discussion on the interface between racism, homophobia and xenophobia inherent in the South African state during the 1980s—the film’s narrative a layered and complex dissection of fear, control and oppression.

 Director: Oliver Hermanus